graemetlloyd/ProjectWhalehead/Outline.md

 We partitioned each dataset according to the number of states per character in order to specify an appropriate _Q_-matrix.
 Among-character rate variation was parameterized according to a Gamma distribution with four discrete categories.
 Branch lengths were drawn from an exponential distribution.
-Datasets were run for one million generations, and then assessed visually for convergence.
+Datasets were run for one million generations, and then assessed visually for convergence using Tracer.

 Maximum Parsimony trees were re-estimated for each data matrix using TNT (Goloboff and Catalano 2016).
 Implicit enumeration was used where there were 24 or fewer tips.